Last Year Google Completely Redesigned YouTube

 Previous Answers for Finding My Subscribers No Longer Worked for Me

-I’m relatively new to YouTube as a channel provider and I searched for way too long trying to figure out who my subscribers are and how to approve individual comments thereby allowing them to show up underneath their actual videos in YouTube.
-I finally figured out how to do both things today!
+I’m was relatively new to YouTube as a channel provider when I first wrote this and I’d searched for way too long trying to figure out who my channel subscribers were.
+I also found it difficult to approve individual comments thereby allowing them to show up underneath their actual videos in YouTube.
+When I finally figured out how to do both I wrote this.

 Find Out Who Subscribes to Your Channel | These Screenshots Were Made on an iPad Mini